puru02/django-anymail/docs/esps/amazon_ses.rst

           }]
         }

-(Anymail does not need access to ``ses:SendRawEmail`` or ``ses:SendBulkTemplatedEmail``.
-Those are SES v1 actions.)

 .. _amazon-ses-iam-errors:

-.. note:: **Misleading IAM error messages**
+.. note:: **Confusing IAM error messages**

-    Permissions errors for the SES v2 API often refer to the equivalent SES v1 API name, which can be confusing.
+    Permissions errors for the SES v2 API refer to both the v2 API "operation" and the underlying action whose permission is being checked.
+This can be confusing.
 For example, this error (emphasis added):

     .. parsed-literal::

         An error occurred (AccessDeniedException) when calling the **SendEmail** operation:
         User 'arn:...' is not authorized to perform **'ses:SendRawEmail'** on resource 'arn:...'

-    actually indicates problems with IAM policies for the v2 ``ses:SendEmail`` action, *not* the v1 ``ses:SendRawEmail`` action.
-(The correct action appears as the "operation" in the first line of the error message.)
+    actually indicates problems with IAM policies for the ``ses:SendRawEmail`` *action*, not the ``ses:SendEmail`` action.
+(Even though Anymail calls the SES v2 SendEmail API, not SendRawEmail.)

 Following the principle of `least privilege`_, you should omit permissions for any features you aren't using, and you may want to add additional restrictions:

 * For Amazon SES sending, you can add conditions to restrict senders, recipients, times, or other properties.
 See Amazon's `Controlling access to Amazon SES`_ guide.
+  But be aware that:

-  (Be aware that the SES v2 ``SendBulkEmail`` API does not support condition keys that restrict email addresses, and using them can cause misleading error messages.
+  * The v2 ``ses:SendBulkEmail`` action does not support condition keys that restrict email addresses, and using them can cause misleading error messages.
-  All other SES APIs used by Anymail *do* support address restrictions, including the SES v2 ``SendEmail`` API used for non-template sends.)
+    To restrict template sends, apply condition keys to ``ses:SendBulkTemplatedEmail`` and then add a separate statement to allow ``ses:SendBulkEmail`` without conditions.
+  * The v2 ``ses:SendRawEmail`` and ``ses:SendEmail`` actions used for non-template
+    sends *do* support conditions to restrict addresses.
+  * Technically, the v2 ``ses:SendEmail`` *action* does not seem to be required for the SES v2 SendEmail *API operation* as Anymail uses it (with the Content.Raw param), but including it seems prudent given Amazon's confusing error messages and incomplete documentation on the subject.

 * For auto-confirming webhooks, you might limit the resource to SNS topics owned by your AWS account, and/or specific topic names or patterns.
 E.g.,